-Running is one of the top exercises for boosting cardiovascular health, and seniors receiving at-home care in Lincoln, Rocklin, and Roseville can benefit from the convenience of a quick jog around the block or on their favorite trail.
+Running is one of the top exercises for boosting cardiovascular health, and seniors receiving home care.
+Roseville seniors can benefit from the convenience of a quick jog around the block or on their favorite trail.
 While every runner should follow basic safety guidelines, it is important for your senior loved one to follow some tips designed specifically for older adults.

 Wear Proper Footwear